TelepracticeSkip to content Skip to main navigation

 Edward D. Mysak Clinic for Communication Disorders

-The Edward D. Mysak Clinic for Communication Disorders is an integral part of the graduate training program in speech and language pathology at Teachers College.
-The Clinic offers a wide range of diagnostic and therapeutic services to individuals of all ages with communication disorders.
-Services are provided by program faculty and clinical instructors who hold national and state certification in their respective areas.
-Qualified graduate students provide or assist in the provision of these services under the direct supervision of the faculty and staff.
+The Edward D. Mysak Clinic for Communication Disorders is an integral part of the graduate clinical training program in Communication Sciences and Disorders at Teachers College.
+The Clinic offers a wide range of diagnostic and therapeutic services to individuals of all ages with communication and feeding/swallowing disorders.
+Services are provided by clinical instructors who hold national and state certification in their respective areas.
+Qualified graduate students provide or assist in the provision of these services under the direct supervision of the clinical instructors.

-The addition of a Telepractice Suite to the Mysak Clinic for Communication Disorders provides TC's students with a unique opportunity to gain experience with this new evidence-based method of providing services to various populations.
-Most importantly, TC is one of the first programs in the country to incorporate Telepractice into student clinical training, placing our students on the cutting edge of new and innovative clinical methods.
+The addition of a Telepractice services to the Mysak Clinic for Communication Disorders provides TC's students with a unique opportunity to gain experience with this new evidence-based method of providing services to various populations.
+It will also allow for clients in more rural areas, where services are limited, to have access to the expertise and knowledge of our Clinical Instructors.